 There is an interesting and important principle using in UML class diagrams.
 A class can be presented in more as one perspective in several diagrams, and also more as one time in one diagram.
-The class is presented by its name, it is able to found in the repository of the UML data.
+The class is presented by its name, it is also able to find it in the repository of the UML data.
 The diagrams plays only the role of presentation of the class with its properties just in several perspective.